Quantum computing: Decoherence

-One of the greatest challenges involved with constructing quantum computers is controlling or removing quantum decoherence.
-This usually means isolating the system from its environment as interactions with the external world cause the system to decohere.
+One of the greatest challenges involved in constructing quantum computers is controlling or removing quantum decoherence.
+This usually means isolating the system from its environment, as interactions with the external world cause the system to decohere.
 However, other sources of decoherence also exist.
-Examples include the quantum gates, and the lattice vibrations and background thermonuclear spin of the physical system used to implement the qubits.
+Examples include the quantum gates, the lattice vibrations, and the background thermonuclear spin of the physical system used to implement the qubits.
 Decoherence is irreversible, as it is effectively non-unitary, and is usually something that should be highly controlled, if not avoided.
-Decoherence times for candidate systems in particular, the transverse relaxation time T2 (for NMR and MRI technology, also called the dephasing time), typically range between nanoseconds and seconds at low temperature.
+Decoherence times for candidate systems in particular, the transverse relaxation time T2 (for NMR and MRI technology, also called the dephasing time), typically range between nanoseconds and seconds at low temperatures.
 Currently, some quantum computers require their qubits to be cooled to 20 millikelvin (usually using a dilution refrigerator) in order to prevent significant decoherence.
 A 2020 study argues that ionizing radiation such as cosmic rays can nevertheless cause certain systems to decohere within milliseconds.

 As a result, time-consuming tasks may render some quantum algorithms inoperable, as attempting to maintain the state of qubits for a long enough duration will eventually corrupt the superpositions.

-These issues are more difficult for optical approaches as the timescales are orders of magnitude shorter and an often-cited approach to overcoming them is optical pulse shaping.
-Error rates are typically proportional to the ratio of operating time to decoherence time, hence any operation must be completed much more quickly than the decoherence time.
+These issues are more difficult for optical approaches as the timescales are orders of magnitude shorter, and an often-cited approach to overcoming them is optical pulse shaping.
+Error rates are typically proportional to the ratio of operating time to decoherence time; hence, any operation must be completed much more quickly than the decoherence time.

-As described in the threshold theorem, if the error rate is small enough, it is thought to be possible to use quantum error correction to suppress errors and decoherence.
+As described by the threshold theorem, if the error rate is small enough, it is thought to be possible to use quantum error correction to suppress errors and decoherence.
 This allows the total calculation time to be longer than the decoherence time if the error correction scheme can correct errors faster than decoherence introduces them.
 An often-cited figure for the required error rate in each gate for fault-tolerant computation is 10−3, assuming the noise is depolarizing.